-Arielle B. Kristan (“Ari”) advises and counsels businesses and nonprofits to assist clients in avoiding employee conflict and minimizing the risk of costly litigation.
-She also advises clients on compliance with federal and state employment laws, including the Fair Labor Standards Act, the Family and Medical Leave Act, the Americans with Disabilities Act, Title VII, Massachusetts leave laws, and Massachusetts General Law Chapter 151B.
-Ari’s experience includes advising entities on subjects such as employment contracts, restrictive covenants and noncompetition agreements, and other employment-related issues.
-In addition, she works closely with clients to draft and review employer policies and handbooks.
+Arielle B. Kristan (“Ari”) advises and counsels colleges and universities, businesses, and nonprofits in avoiding employee conflict and minimizing the risk of costly litigation.
+She assists clients in complying with federal and state employment laws, including the Fair Labor Standards Act, the Family and Medical Leave Act, the Americans with Disabilities Act, Title VII, the Massachusetts Paid Family and Medical Leave Act, the Massachusetts Pay Equity Act, Massachusetts leave laws, and Massachusetts General Law Chapter 151B.
+Ari also works as an investigator of claims of workplace misconduct and discrimination, conducting both internal and independent reviews of employee allegations.

-As an experienced business litigator, Ari represents clients in state and federal court and before administrative agencies, including the EEOC and the MCAD.
-Ari understands the importance of her clients’ ability to focus on their businesses.
-She works to efficiently obtain successful results for clients as early in the litigation process as possible through the use of motions for preliminary relief, motions to dismiss, and summary judgment.
+An experienced litigator, Ari also represents clients in state and federal court and before administrative agencies, including the EEOC and the MCAD.
+Her litigation experience ranges from employment discrimination and wage and hour disputes to Chapter 93A claims, civil rights claims and claims for breach of fiduciary duty.
+Ari understands the importance of minimizing the disruption and cost of litigation for her clients, and works to obtain successful results for clients as early in the litigation process as possible through the use of motions for preliminary relief, motions to dismiss, and summary judgment.

 Immediately after graduating from law school, Ari served as a law clerk to the Honorable Joette Katz of the Connecticut Supreme Court.

 Ari has a passion for teaching, and has served as an adjunct instructor at Tufts University and Boston University School of Law.
 Prior to law school, Ari spent three years working for an international campus-based nonprofit.